14 March 2018

 The two-line couplets rhyme at the fourth iamb as well as at the end.

-The Latin at the end means Stricken, I learn nothing.
+The Latin posy at the end means Stricken, I learn nothing.
 Apt for George.

 5. A variation on the fourteener theme, written by another of my uncles, Henry Howard, Earl of Surrey.
-This is poulter’s measure, a term coined by Gascoigne for alternating lines of twelve and fourteen syllables.
-(Yes it has to do with eggs.)
+This is poulter’s measure, a term coined by George for alternating lines of twelve and fourteen syllables.
+Poulters sold chickens and eggs, and would typically add a couple extra eggs to the second dozen in the same way that a baker would give you thirteen buns instead of twelve.

 Surrey writes this in the voice of his wife, my father’s sister.
 He imagines her fretful and anxious for his safe return from France.
 The poem was probably written during the time he commanded the defences of captured Boulogne in late 1545.